Welcome to today's edition of the Rush 24-7 podcast.

 The nanny thing is one thing.

-I mean, that's that's equally as problematic.
+I mean, that's equally as problematic.

-Well, I know he didn't blame his wife like he didn't blame anybody else, it but it's just some of this stuff is just unbelievable.
+Well, I know he didn't blame his wife like he didn't blame anybody else, but it's just some of this stuff is just unbelievable.

-These are the smartest people in the world, and they get away, whether they're in Chicago or in Washington, of acting out the stupidest ways you can possibly imagine educated people to act.
+These are the smartest people in the world, and they get away, whether they're in Chicago or in Washington, of acting out the stupidest ways you can possibly imagine educated people act.

-Jose Serrano, a Democrat Congressman from New York, has proposed a series about this, a proposed amendment to the Constitution to repeal the 22nd amendment.
+Jose Serrano, a Democrat congressman from New York, has proposed a series about this, a proposed amendment to the Constitution to repeal the 22nd Amendment.

 Now, for those of you who voted for Obama, the 22nd Amendment is the amendment which limits the presidency to two terms of four years.

-Jose Serrano not waiting for the inauguration.
+Jose Serrano, not waiting for the inauguration.

 They want to eliminate the 22nd Amendment so that Obama could perhaps serve forever.